Aug 17 · 4 min read ·

 TL;DR — Gradement helps the investor by systematizing the fundamental analysis of public companies.
-We reduce all the complexities of accounting, and all the information noise that today floods investors, to a series of normalized and easy to use ratings covering 21 important aspects of every company financials.
+We reduce all the complexities of accounting, and all the information noise that today floods investors, to a series of normalized and easy to use scores covering 24 important aspects of every company financials.

 * Courtyard of one of the first Stock Exchanges.
 Amsterdam, circa 1670.